eofitg/AS359/README.md

 `/as depth`

-`/as set/reset` - Set the target by skull owner
+`/as set/reset` - Set the target by skull owner (with the armor stand you're aiming)